RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

 ## Create a Redis Enterprise database (REDB) custom resource

-The operator uses the instructions in the REDB custom resources to manage databases on the Redis enterprise cluster.
+The operator uses the instructions in the REDB custom resources to manage databases on the Redis Enterprise cluster.

 1. Create a `RedisEnterpriseDatabase` custom resource.

     We've provided an example below that will create a database for testing purposes.
-For production databases, see documentation for [creating a database]({{<relref "/kubernetes/re-databases/db-controller.md#create-a-database" >}}) and [database options]({[<relref "/kubernetes/reference/db-options.md">]}).
+For production databases, see documentation for [creating a database]({{<relref "/kubernetes/re-databases/db-controller.md#create-a-database" >}}) and [database options]({{<relref "/kubernetes/reference/db-options.md">}}).

     Example:
       ```bash